seborama/Camp2018-Security-TT/README.md

 ## Kali Linux

-The login user is `vagrant` and the password will need to be set at first logon.
+The login user is `vagrant` and the password is `vagrant`, change it manually after the first logon.

 To access the root user, use `sudo -s`.

-You can also use vagrant ssh and change the password of the vagrant user to a desired value.

 Useful reference: